arbor-sim/arbor/doc/install.rst

 Arbor has a Python frontend, for which a minimum of Python 3.6 is required.
 In order to use MPI in combination with the python frontend the `mpi4py <https://mpi4py.readthedocs.io/en/stable/install.html#>`_ Python package is recommended.
-See :ref:`pythonfrontend` for more information.
+See :ref:`install-python` for more information.

 Documentation